-A passport or photocard driving licence can also be accepted but make sure the card matches the person using it and that the date of birth shows they are over 18.
-Military identification cards can be used as proof of age but, as with other forms of identification, make sure the photo matches the person presenting the card and check the date of birth.
+A passport or photocard driving licence can also be accepted but make sure that the card matches the person using it and the date of birth shows they are 18 or over.
+Military identification cards can be used as proof of age but, as with other forms of identification, make sure that the photo matches the person presenting the card and check the date of birth.
 Be aware that military identification cards can be held by 16 and 17-year-old service people.

 Some young people may present false identification cards so it is advisable to also check the look and feel of a card.
 For example, the PASS hologram should be an integral part of a PASS card and not an add-on.

 If the person cannot prove that they are at least the minimum legal age - or if you are in any doubt - the sale should be refused.

 Please see the Home Office False ID Guidance for more information.